zonneplan/KiBot/README.md

 If you have two or more different options for a text to match try using `(OPTION1|OPTION2)`.

 A complete Python regular expressions explanation is out the scope of this manual.
 For a complete reference consult the [Python manual](https://docs.python.org/3/library/re.html).

+KiCad 6 uses strings to differentiate errors, use them for the `error` field.
+To keep compatibility you can use the `number` or `error_number` options for KiCad 5.

 **Important note**: this will create a file named *kibot_errors.filter* in the output directory.